ShapelessMaxi/cart253/projects/mod/README.md

 > - number of methods: 143
 > - number of js lines: 3,668
 >
 > (btw, I do think this program could be more condensed.
-Some classes, like TravellingAtom, NewGrowthAtom and Atom are just asking to be grouped into one, or have a parent class or something.. >but!
-I have made the choice of counting the lines instead!)
+Some classes, like TravellingAtom, NewGrowthAtom and Atom are just asking to be grouped into one, or have a parent class or something.. but!
+I have made the choice of counting lines instead!)

 ---